Aiman236/slooze-data-engineering-challenge/README.md

 - Open the project in a Jupyter Notebook
 - *Part A – Scraper:* Copy all the code from scraper.py into *one notebook cell* and run it to generate quotes_data.csv
 - *Part B – EDA:* Copy all the code from eda.py into *another notebook cell* and run it after the scraper cell to analyze the data and visualize results

+Note: A public demo website (quotes.toscrape.com) was used for this assignment to demonstrate scraping logic in a safe and reproducible manner, as commercial B2B platforms like IndiaMART and Alibaba restrict automated scraping.